karlseguin/the-little-redis-book/en/redis.md

 	get users:leto

 Go ahead and play with some other combinations.
 Keys and values are fundamental concepts, and the `get` and `set` commands are the simplest way to play with them.
-Create more users, try different types of keys, try different values.
+Create more users, try different types of keys, and try different values.

 ## Querying